 We are delighted that since its launch in May 2015, the updated platform has gone from strength to strength allowing us to make learning easier to access, increase learning opportunities and the types of learning available to employees.
 Learners are taking much more ownership of their own learning and we are able to better measure and demonstrate the value that learning adds to the business - Malcolm Reason, Head of Organisational Capability, Vodafone Hutchison Australia

-Vodafone Learning scooped the Elearning Association of Victoria’s ‘System & Apps’ Elearning Excellence award in October 2015.
+Kineo and Vodafone Learning won the Elearning Association of Victoria’s ‘System & Apps’ Elearning Excellence award in October 2015.